Engee documentation

 dcm = connect([H2, H1, Kb, Sum1, Sum2], connections; z1, w1, verbose = true)

-Now let's see the response to a single step impact.
+Now let's look at the reaction to a single step-by-step effect.

 In [ ]: